techidaily/site-windows11/source/_posts/redefining-virtual-meetings-a-lightweight-approach.md

 To set the Update policy and enable public preview:

-1. Go to[Microsoft Teams admin center](https://admin.teams.microsoft.com/) and sign in with your Microsoft 365 credentials.
+1. Go to [Microsoft Teams admin center](https://admin.teams.microsoft.com/) and sign in with your Microsoft 365 credentials.
 2. Next, select**Teams** and click on**Teams Update policies** .
 3. Click**Add** to create a new policy and type a name.
 4. Next, toggle the switch for**Show preview features** and click**Apply** .